NorthernMan54/alexaAwsBackend/skillPublish/skill_publish_text.md

 Alexa, turn on test light
 Alexa, turn off test light

-#Short Skill Description
+# Short Skill Description

 Use your Alexa to control your HomeBridge controlled devices.

-#Full Skill Description
+# Full Skill Description

-This skills you to use Amazon Alexa to control your homebridge devices.
-For details on homebridge please see https://github.com/nfarina/homebridge
+This skill enable access to your HomeBridge controlled devices from your Amazon Alexa.
+For details on homebridge please see https://github.com/nfarina/homebridge.

-For details on enabling your Alexa to control you homebridge devices, please see https://github.com/NorthernMan54/homebridge-alexa.
+For details on enabling your Amazon Alexa to control you homebridge devices and installing the required homebridge plugin, please see https://github.com/NorthernMan54/homebridge-alexa.

+Supported homebridge devices include:

+Lights, Outlets, Switches, Fans, and Temperature Sensors.

-#Example Phrases
+# Example Phrases

 Alexa, turn on Living Room Lamp

-Alexa, set name to x percent
+Alexa, set Living Room Lamp to 50 percent

-Alexa, turn off name
+Alexa, turn off Living Room Lamp

-#Keywords

-homebridge,homekit
+# Keywords

+homebridge, homekit